sambhavbhandari/capstone-2021/README.md

-# capstone-2021
+# Capstone AY 20/21

-Python implementation to compute generalized inverses of band matrices
+Code to reproduce results of Computational Experiments in the Capstone Thesis (AY 20/21) "Using Convex Optimization to Specify Generalized Inverses of Band Matrices".